Velocity Blending Functions

 Improve Overall Automation1 Performance

-To prevent overloading the processing capability of the controller, refer to the Performance Optimization topic.
+To prevent overloading the processing capability of the controller, see Performance Optimization.

 Tune the Servo Loop